dzapataHDI/nomemory/The-MockNeat-Class.md

     private Boolean z;

     public Test() {}

-    public Test(String x, Integer y, Boolean z) {
+    // This is the constructor that is going to be called public Test(String x, Integer y, Boolean z) {
         this.x = x;
         this.y = y;